enginustun/rest-in-model/README.md

 // full import
 import RestArt from 'rest-art-model';

-// or you can import by destructing import { RestArtClient, RestArtBaseModel, settings } from 'rest-art-model';
+// or you can import by destructuring import { RestArtClient, RestArtBaseModel, settings } from 'rest-art-model';

 // setting it up